Table of Contents

 - 3 Important Medicinal Properties of Tagar

 Tagar is known as Indian Valerian in English.
 Its botanical name is Valeriana wallichii.
-It is indigenous to India and is mainly found in temperate Himalayan regions.
-The actions and uses of Indian Valerian are comparable to those of Valerian (Valeriana officinalis).
-Valerian is a folk medicine used in Europe, for nervous disorders and as a sleep aid.
+It is indigenous to India, and is mainly found in temperate Himalayan regions.
+The actions, and uses of Indian Valerian are comparable to those of Valerian (Valeriana officinalis).
+Valerian is a folk medicine used in Europe, for nervous disorders, and as a sleep aid.
 It is also used as general tonic.
-The British Herbal Pharmacopeia, describe it as sedative, hypnotic, carminative and hypotensive and indicated its use in sleeplessness, headaches, migraine, joint pain, rheumatic pain, cramps etc.
+The British Herbal Pharmacopeia, describe it as sedative, hypnotic, carminative, and hypotensive, and indicated its use in sleeplessness, headaches, migraine, joint pain, rheumatic pain, cramps etc.

 It belong to genus Valeriana which comprise of large number of species distributed throughout the world.
-Another species of this genus which is used therapeutically in many countries is Valeriana officinalis, an herb found in North America, Europe and imported to India.
+Another species of this genus which is used therapeutically in many countries is Valeriana officinalis, an herb found in North America, Europe, and imported to India.

 Valeriana wallichii DC is a hairy perennial herb.
-It grows in temperate Himalayas from Kashmir to Bhutan and Khasia hills up to an altitude of 3,000 meter.
+It grows in temperate Himalayas from Kashmir to Bhutan, and Khasia hills up to an altitude of 3,000 meter.
 The rhizomes are dug from the soil in autumn.
-These are cleaned and dried for medicinal purpose.
+These are cleaned, and dried for medicinal purpose.

 Indian Valerian is said to be a good substitute for Valeriana officinalis.

 The botanical name of Tagara is Valeriana wallichii.
 It belongs to plant family Valerianaceae.
-Below is given taxonomical classification of plant.
+Below is given taxonomical classification of the plant.